2-Week Peru Itinerary - Highlights of the South

 Day 11: Sacred Valley: Chinchero, Maras & Moray, and evening train to Aguas Calientes

-Today is all about the Sacred Valley.
-Your first stop is Chinchero, a pleasant town with a strong tradition of textile production.
+For your visit, your first stop is Chinchero, a pleasant town with excellent textiles.
 After, you’ll see some of the valley’s most interesting ruins, Maras and Moray, before you take an evening train up to Aguas Calientes town at the base of Machu Picchu.

 The white and brown salt pans of Maras slope down the side of a mountain in the Sacred Valley near to Cusco, Peru.